tomzx/blog.tomrochette.com-content/shared-network-computers-not-showing-up-in-leopard/default.md

-/*
+---
 title: Shared network computers not showing up in Leopard
+date: 2008-01-12T01:02:48-05:00
 Author: tomzx
 Template: post
 Permalink: /shared-network-computers-not-showing-up-in-leopard/
- Date: 2008-01-12T01:02:48-05:00
 Categories: Computers
-*/
+---

 Since I've upgraded to Leopard, I couldn't connect to my Windows network anymore.
 Browsing through various websites looking for answers, I tried pretty much all of them with no success.
 Not until I found [this page][1].
 Is explanation is pretty simple and indeed makes my shared network show up once again!

 Here's the explanation and instructions on how to fix it: